MicrosoftDocs/bot-docs/articles/v4sdk/skill-pva.md

 ## Same-tenant restriction

-In order to ensure compliance and adequate governance of custom skills being registered for use within Power Virtual Agents, your skill bot must be a registered application in Microsoft Entra ID.
+In order to ensure compliance and adequate governance of custom skills being registered for use within Copilot Studio, your skill bot must be a registered application in Microsoft Entra ID.
 Upon adding a skill, we validate if the skill's application ID is the in the tenant of the signed in user and the skills endpoint matches the registered application's `Home Page URL`.

-Before you can register your bot as a skill within Power Virtual Agents, you must ensure that for the bot, the [home page in the Azure portal](/azure/active-directory/app-proxy/application-proxy-configure-custom-home-page#change-the-home-page-in-the-azure-portal) is set to the bot's skill manifest URL.
+Before you can register your bot as a skill within Copilot Studio, you must ensure that for the bot, the [home page in the Azure portal](/azure/active-directory/app-proxy/application-proxy-configure-custom-home-page#change-the-home-page-in-the-azure-portal) is set to the bot's skill manifest URL.

 ## Validation performed during registering a Skill

-When an end user attempts to connect to your skill from their Power Virtual Agents bot, they'll first need to [import the skill to Power Virtual Agents](/power-virtual-agents/advanced-use-skills).
+When an end user attempts to connect to your skill from their copilot, they'll first need to [import the skill to Copilot Studio](/power-virtual-agents/advanced-use-skills).
 Your skill will go through a series of validation checks.
 A failure of one of these checks may result in an error message as described in this table.

 | Validation step | Error code | Error message | Description or mitigation
 | :-- | :-- | :-- | :--